About Canyon View Capital

 Using a 1031 Exchange on a Primary Residence

-So why does all of this matter if you’re selling a primary residence and not an investment property?
-Normally the IRS does not allow 1031 exchanges on primary residences.
-This is because 1031 exchanges are meant to be used on investment properties or properties held for business purposes and primary residences are used as your shelter.
+Usually, the IRS does not allow 1031 exchanges for primary residences.
+This factor is because 1031 exchanges are meant to be used on investment properties or properties held for business purposes, and primary residences are used as your shelter.

-However, as with many things in the Internal Revenue Code, there are exceptions to the rule and ways you can use a 1031 exchange for a primary residence.
+However, as with many things in the Internal Revenue Code, there are exceptions to the rule and ways to use a 1031 exchange for a primary residence.

 Converting a Primary Residence Into an Investment Property

-How often has someone mentioned they’ve decided to buy a new home and just rent out the old one to tenants?
-Perhaps you’ve even done this yourself as it’s a common path of entry to real estate investing for many Americans.
+How often has someone mentioned they’ve decided to buy a new home and rent the old one to tenants?
+Perhaps you’ve even done this yourself, as it’s a typical entry path to real estate investing for many Americans.

 One way you can conduct a 1031 exchange on your primary residence is by converting it into an investment property.